-The course consists of 5 hours of organized study per week for a total of 13 weeks.
-During this time, the student will be introduced to practical research in a discipline of Biology.
-This will involve laboratory analyses and computer-based analyses.
-The student(s) will participate in a project already ongoing in the supervisor's research program to learn practical aspects of the research.
-Four hours per week will be dedicated to this practical work.
-The student will be required to maintain a research notebook as a record of the work performed each week.
-The student will use University Library resources to conduct a review of the primary scientific literature relevant to the project under study.
-In addition to spending time on practical work and the literature review, the student is expected to meet with the faculty supervisor on a regular basis (ideally, this would be on a weekly basis) to specifically discuss progress towards meeting the course objectives and review their research notebook.
-The final meeting will consist of an oral presentation by the student.
-This presentation will summarize the literature review and relate findings from the practical work as appropriate.
-Other students or individuals from the Department of Biology will be invited to the final presentation as appropriate.
+The course consists of 5 hours of organized and independent study per week for a total of 13 weeks.
+During this time, the student will be introduced to literature research in a discipline of Biology.
+The student(s) will explore a topic agreed upon by the student and the supervisor.
+The primary activity of the student will be to use University Library resources to conduct a review of the primary scientific literature relevant to the topic under study.
+In addition to spending time on the literature review and writing, the student is expected to meet with the faculty supervisor regularly (ideally, on a weekly basis) to specifically discuss their progress towards meeting the course objectives, and to receive feedback on their writing.
+The final course component will consist of an oral presentation by the student.
+This presentation will summarize the literature review and relate findings from their research.
+Other students or individuals from the Department of Biology may be invited to the final presentation as appropriate.